jasonmacduffie/isles-of-maga/story.md

 - **Detect Evil** becomes **Detect Demonic**: The spell is only useful for detecting the presence of demons and demonic powers; it has nothing to do with evil intentions.
 The reverse is **Detect Anti-Demonic**.
 The exact same principle applies to **Protection from Evil** becoming **Protection from Demonic** (reverse **Protection from Anti-Demonic**), and **Dispel Evil** becoming **Dispel Demonic**.
 Note that undead creatures in particular are not considered demonic (though they are magical).
 Anti-Demonic objects are ones that are imbued with the power to cause great harm to demons.

 - **Commune** does not contact a patron deity; instead it contacts a particular Demon Lord, or at least a servant demon if the Lord is not available.
 The Demon Lord must be willing to talk to the Cleric for the spell to work, however.

+- **Conjure Elemental** summons one of Primarium's demons to fight for you.
+Elementals are all Primarium's servants, but when you summon one it is under your control.

 Language
 --------